Meliã Bali – Perfect location, sublime beach, and world-class gardens.

 - Guests: Caters very well to all, especially families, though there are also secluded areas and facilities for those without children.

 - Kids Club: Bright, airy, and secure.
-Outdoors area for futsal and trampolining, shady playground, and extra-long list of engaging and culturally-focused activities for those aged 4 to 7 and 8 to 12.
+Outdoor area for futsal and trampolining, shady playground, and extra-long list of engaging and culturally-focused activities for those aged 4-7 and 8-12.

 - Beach: One of the finest in Nusa Dua.
 Shallow enough for swimming and flawless white sand.
 Blends into the headland with the public beach and temples.

 - Views: All rooms offer views of the gardens and/or pools.
 None face the sea.

 - Private Pools/Jacuzzis: Some suites have patios leading to an exclusive but shared, pool; all villas feature private pools.

 - Extras: Many activities are included free for guests, especially those who opt for the all-inclusive package deals.

 - Wi-Fi: Available free throughout the resort for all guests.

 - Parking: There are plenty of free and secure spots, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.